paazmaya/kanigawa/README.md

 Should I mention that once a proper interaction model is found, it needs to work with [Leap Motion](https://developer.leapmotion.com/)?

+### Voice command locations

+* Choose images
+* Use voice command to specify saved location, such as "home" or "clear"
+* Profit.

 ## Development

 [Webpack](https://webpack.github.io/) is used to compile both JavaScript and CSS bundles,